dschuurman/pi-home/README.md

 ## Security considerations

-Note this assumes the presence of a local web server (which can increase potential security risks) and is intended to be run on a private home network.
+Note this assumes a web server is running locally (which can increase potential security risks).
-This program is provided "as is" without any warranty, expressed or implied, about merchantability or fitness for a particular purpose.
+This program is intended to be run on a private home network and is provided "as is" without any warranty, expressed or implied, about merchantability or fitness for a particular purpose.
 Your mileage may vary.